Inventory of hazardous jobs

 Déclaration d'inventaire des risques (risk inventory declaration)

-When hazardous jobs are identified, the employer must forward this information to the Occupational Health Department every 3 years in the form of an up-to-date inventory of hazardous jobs in the establishment.
+When hazardous jobs are identified, the employer must forward this information to the Occupational Health Department (Division de la santé au travail) every 3 years in the form of an up-to-date inventory of hazardous jobs in the establishment.

-To this purpose, the employer or any appointed person (preferably the designated worker) must complete a Risk inventory declaration (French, Pdf, 180 Kb) as "head of inventory".
-The form is currently only available in French!
+To this purpose, the employer or any person appointed by them (preferably the designated worker) must complete a Risk inventory declaration as 'head of inventory' (form currently only available in French).

 1. Saisie par le responsable de l'inventaire